.ng: History

 The top-level domain was first delegated in 1995 to Ibukun Odusote at the Yaba College of Technology.
 She was made a life patron of the Nigeria Internet Registration Association in 2013 for her work.

-Operations were initially handled by an organization in Italy, the Instituto per le Applicazioni Telematiche (today known as the Istituto di Informatica e Telematica), but were later transferred to Randy Bush.
-In 2004, .ng was re-delegated to a Nigerian organization, the National Information Technology Development Agency, and then in 2009, to the Nigeria Internet Registration Association.
+Operations were initially handled by an organisation in Italy, the Instituto per le Applicazioni Telematiche (today known as the Istituto di Informatica e Telematica), but were later transferred to Randy Bush.
+In 2004, .ng was re-delegated to a Nigerian organisation, the National Information Technology Development Agency, and then in 2009, to the Nigeria Internet Registration Association.